Alice0206/Data-Processes-Assignment/README.md

 - **mfccs**: Mel-frequency cepstral coefficients (MFCCs) are coefficients that collectively make up an MFC.
 - **label**: Contains a string depicting the genre

-Is there much difference in features between the different genres of musics?
-Is the value of the beat correlated to the genre of music?

 #### [Radio Stations](https://rapidapi.com/maxime.maisonneuve/api/30-000-radio-stations-and-music-charts/details)
 Deezer API and Rapid API offer a radio station API which can be used to access data about the music being played at the moment or was played recently (short term data).